Algorithmic Data Analytics, Small Data Matters and Correlation versus Causation: Algorithmic hypothesis testing

-There is a measure that defines the probability of a string being produced by a random program running on a universal Turing machine~\cite{solomonoff,levin}.
+There is a measure that defines the probability of data being produced by a random program running on a universal Turing machine~\citep{solomonoff,levin}.
+This measure is key to understanding data in the best possible scientific way, that is, by exploring hypotheses in search of the most likely genesis of the data, so as to be able to make predictions.
+Formally,

-i.e. it is the sum over all the programs that produce $s$ running on a universal (prefix-free\footnote{The group of valid programs forms a prefix-free set (no element is a prefix of any other, a property necessary to keep $0 < m(s) < 1$.)
-For details see~\cite{calude}.}) Turing machine $U$.
-The probability measure $m(s)$ is traditionally called Levin's semi-measure, Solomonoff-Levin's semi-measure or the Universal Distribution ( \emph{semi} from \emph{semi-decidable} and the fact that $m(s)$, unlike probability measures, doesn't add up to 1). $m(s)$ formalises the concept of Occam's razor (favouring simple---or shorter---hypotheses over complicated ones).
+i.e. it is the sum over all the programs that produce $x$ running on a universal (prefix-free\footnote{The group of valid programs forms a prefix-free set (no element is a prefix of any other, a property necessary to keep $0 < m(x) < 1$).
+For details see~\citep{calude}.}) Turing machine $U$.
+The probability measure $m(x)$ is traditionally called Levin's semi-measure, Solomonoff-Levin's semi-measure or \textit{algorithmic probability} and it defines what is known as the \textit{Universal Distribution} (\emph{semi} from \emph{semi-decidable} and the fact that $m(x)$, unlike probability measures, doesn't add up to 1). $m(x)$ formalises the concept of Occam's razor (favouring simple---or shorter---hypotheses over complicated ones). algorithmic probability is deeply related to another fascinating uncomputable object that encodes an infinite amount of uncomputable and accessible information.